Atomistic Machine Learning with Irreducible Cartesian Natural Tensors: Methods

-Relevant natural tensors are then selected to reconstruct physical tensors.
-For example, the rank-0 $\bm v_0^i$, rank-1 $\bm v_1^i$ and rank-2 $\bm v_2^i$ natural tensors are used to reconstruct the rank-2 nuclear shielding tensor $\bm\sigma$ for each atom $i$.
+For example, the rank-0 $\mathbf{v}_0^i$, rank-1 $\mathbf{v}_1^i$ and rank-2 $\mathbf{v}_2^i$ natural tensors are used to reconstruct the rank-2 nuclear shielding tensor $\bm\sigma$ for each atom $i$.
+For the shielding tensor, there is only one unique independent mapping tensor for each rank, i.e., $N_g=1$ for all $m$ in \eref{eq:reconstruct}.
+Therefore, the reconstruction of the shielding tensor is given by: